charleslparker/classifier-performance/readme.md

 * `data`: The experimental, results of analysis, and example data.
 * `drtoolbox`: A selection of algorithms from the [dimensionality reduction toolbox for matlab](http://homepage.tudelft.nl/19j49/Matlab_Toolbox_for_Dimensionality_Reduction.html)

 The core code is all located in the `matlab` directory.
 Many of the files in the `matlab` directory are files built for the purposes of analyzing and parsing the results of the large number of classification experiments I did for this research, and so are not directly useful for performance evaluation of classifiers.
+The actual code used to compute the performance metrics is (mostly) in `matlab/evaluate`.

 The code computing the performance measures comes mostly from my own head and hands, and is the product of various readings and discussions with colleagues.
 I've of course had to make several assumptions while writing the code, and if you find any of these amiss, please let me know (a pull request would of course be the best way to correct a mistake!).